jasnow/Practice-Git-with-Railsedge/README.md

-Git Your Practice On with Rails!
+Git Your Practice On with Rails5!
 ============

 ** Please do not change the database from sqlite3 in dev/test.**